theamanstark/autoThemeChanger/README.md

 # # Working

 1. Auto Theme Changer will change the theme on site load, opening posts, pages, searches, labels, categories, and reloading the site.
+2. The Auto Theme Changer is turned on by default for every user; this behavior cannot be configured right now but will be added in the later version of autoThemeChanger.
-2. Auto Themer will change the site theme every 5 seconds, giving it a disco-like look.
+3. Auto Themer will change the site theme every 5 seconds, giving it a disco-like look.
 Use this as an Easter egg on your site.
+4. The 5-second time frame for Auto Themer cannot be changed right now to a custom time frame; this ability will be added in the next version of the themer. js
-3. Auto Theme Changer and Auto Themer will be disabled in dark mode since Plus UI lacks support for dark mode theme colors.
+5. Auto Theme Changer and Auto Themer will be disabled in dark mode since Plus UI lacks support for dark mode theme colors.
-4. When the user returns to light mode from dark mode, the toggle button will be activated automatically upon the next site load or reload.
+6. When the user returns to light mode from dark mode, the toggle button will be activated automatically upon the next site load or reload.
+7. The future version of autoThemeChanger is heavily influenced by the number of people who are currently using the code as well as the next Plus UI upgrade.
+If the code is not widely used, an update will be issued occasionally.
+Instead of in a timely manner.

 </br>
 </br>